mcharouk/aws/Demos/Module_5/AccessPoints/README.md

 * a bucket policy that delegates permissions to access point policies
 * 2 access points
-  * **AccessPointDemoRole** has r/w access on folder 1 through access-point-folder1, but not through access-point-folder2
+  * **AccessPointDemoRole** has r/w access on finance through access-point-finance, but not through access-point-human-resources
-  * **AccessPointDemoRole** has no access on folder 2 on both access-points
+  * **AccessPointDemoRole** has no access on human-resources on both access-points